thedarkwriter/courseware-lms-content/_lmscontent/package_file_service/putting_it_all_together/content.md

 You have now practiced creating resource relationships between a package and a file, and then a file and service.
-Now put it all together in a common pattern called **Package File Service**.
+Now you can put it all together in a common pattern called **Package File Service**.

 This pattern tells Puppet to do the following: